 Over the past two decades, targeted collaboration between international donors, national governments, and numerous private organizations has expanded access to HIV and AIDS treatment and saved the lives of millions of people living with the disease worldwide.
 Thanks to this collaboration, an AIDS-free generation is within reach.
-However, the work to achieve this vision is far from done.
-In order to ensure all those in need of treatment are receiving it, and that people can live positively with the disease long-term, it is critical that stakeholders from donor organizations, government, civil society, and the private sector work together.
+However, the work to achieve and sustain this vision is far from done.
+In order to ensure all people living with HIV know their status and are receiving treatment, and that people can live positively with the disease long-term, it is critical that stakeholders from donor organizations, government, civil society, and the private sector work together.
 No one actor or entity can achieve UNAIDS' global 95-95-95 targets alone, and it will take strong collaborative action across the global society to end AIDS by 2030.
 Over the past several years, it has become increasingly clear that national HIV and AIDS responses must find ways to build on past successes and more urgently and adequately incorporate the human, financial, and technical capacities available in both the private health sector and among corporate actors to expand and sustain treatment availability.

 SHOPS Plus aims to advance new and best practices to engage the private sector in HIV prevention, treatment, and retention efforts across the cascade of care.
 We support efforts to increase knowledge of evidence-based private sector approaches for generating sustainable domestic financing, strengthening markets for HIV commodities, and improving the ability of private providers to deliver HIV services.
 Our work brings public and private sector stakeholder together to identify gaps in current HIV programs, identify private sector solutions to sustain and accelerate progress towards national HIV goals, and build road maps for moving forward.